shruti-mahajan/shruti-mahajan.github.io/_pages/projects.md

 Explored the different ML models to idenitfy emotions through images and audios.
 Studied why multi-modal methods have more potential from an HCI percpective.

+Built and Refined a Prototype for an E-commerce website
+====
+Created Wireframes using Invision and conducted Heuritisc evaluations on the prototype and conducted a usability survey for the application and created user personas.